-The Center’s mission is to provide excellent patient care and to participate in NF science and research.
+The program’s mission is to provide excellent patient care and to participate in NF science and research.
 Our multidisciplinary center has expertise in all areas of NF care, with special emphasis on:

 - Treatment of brain tumors, plexiform neurofibromas, malignant peripheral nerve sheath tumors (MPNSTs) and cancers

 - Optic pathway gliomas and other gliomas associated with NF1

 - Orthopedic management of scoliosis and tibial dysplasia (abnormality of bone formation in the lower leg)

 - Learning disabilities and attention deficit hyperactivity disorder (ADHD)

 - Medical and surgical management of vestibular schwannomas (tumors on hearing nerve) in NF2

 - Pain and overall medical management of NF

 Leadership in research is an essential component of our commitment to patients and families.
 Our team is dedicated to finding a cure through laboratory and clinical research.
 Cincinnati Children’s physicians and researchers play an active role in many national and international research studies as well as develop their own innovative protocols.
 This research provides our patients with early access to new therapies, sometimes years before they become widely available.